 Not all of the things I dislike about this machine will be relevant to all clayers.
 But I want to describe them fully so that you are aware of them and can make your buying decision accordingly.

 As I mentioned previously, the housing doesn’t sit up against the rollers, so the edges of any sheet will be jagged and messy unless you use guides.
 And the currently available guides are unsuitable.
-The new ones do appear to be more suitable, but they’re not on the market yet.
+There were improved guides on the timeline, but the company has not shared more information about them in over a year.

 I find the Mammoth to be way too big for my studio.
 It’s an awkward size for anyone sitting unless you use a lower table.
 It does work nicely for standing, though.
 The Mammoth is designed to be so large, however, to accommodate the LC Slicer between the legs on the left-hand side.
 Personally, this arrangement isn’t for me.
 But if you are outfitting a luxury dream studio, this has awesome written all over it!

 There are no settings to ensure you have consistent clay thicknesses.
 The numbers on the large wheel on the back are arbitrary and rather pointless because of slack in the wheel mechanism.
 Also, clay from your hands will build up on the wheel, degrading the printing on the sticker.
 It’s hard to remember which way to turn the wheel, though, the sticker on the body does tell you.

 While I have become used to it, the multi-step wheel and knobs setup is a complicated way to set thicknesses.
 If you are a fast and furious clayer, this is going to drive you nuts.
 If you turn the large wheel rapidly, your fingernails catch on the edge of the body of the machine, and it’s uncomfortable.
 I’d like to see a different sort of handle on this wheel to make turning it easier.

 The thickness setting gauge stickers on the machine are not accurate.
 Even when set at zero inches/mm gap, there is a visible gap between the rollers.